top of page

 2. Document Preparation

-● Draft essential documents, including the Articles of Incorporation and shareholder agreements.
+• Draft Articles of Incorporation and shareholder agreements

 3. Capital Deposit

-● Register with the National Tax Service to obtain a tax identification number.
+• Register with the National Tax Service (NTS)

 Establishing a Korean Branch Office

-● Register the branch with the Seoul Central District Court to obtain legal recognition.
+• Register the branch with the District Court Commercial Registry

 Compliance with Local Regulations